How Much Does Boiler Service Cost in 2025?

 Flue

 The flue carries combustion fumes outside of the home.
-Replacing the flue can vary in price, generally from around $300 to $700.
+Replacing the flue can vary in price, from $300 to $700.
 The boiler type will affect the overall replacement cost:

-• Oil boilers usually must connect to chimneys since they need stainless steel vents.
+• Oil boilers must connect to chimneys since they need stainless steel vents.

 • Gas boilers give you more options for venting, including metal ducts and even PVC pipes.